 Choose a Plan That Works Best for You

 As you can see, there are benefits and drawbacks to each of the four plans we’ve talked about.
-It doesn’t matter whether you want to retire early or just enjoy your retirement without financial worries.
+It doesn’t matter whether you want a retire-early lifestyle or just enjoy your retirement without financial worries.
 No matter what, you’ll want to explore each of these plans in detail to find out which of them will be of the greatest benefit to you.

 So, How Much Money Do I Need to Retire?